 Conclusions:

 Our findings highlight the struggle patients endure while recovering after a distal femoral fracture and the limited rehabilitative support they receive after discharge from hospital.
-They reinforce the need to ensure patient feels informed about their treatment and recovery and the need for greater support for patients to manage at home and move with confidence.
+They reinforce the need to ensure a patient feels informed about their treatment and recovery and the need for greater support for patients to manage at home and move with confidence.

 Keywords: